AhmedShaikh0/project-portfolio/README.md

-# Project Portfolio Plugin
+# Project Portfolio – WordPress Plugin

-A simple WordPress plugin to manage and display project portfolios for personal portfolio websites.
+Project Portfolio is a lightweight, user-friendly WordPress plugin that helps freelancers, agencies, developers, and creatives present their project portfolios in a professional and customizable way.
+With custom post types, detailed project metadata, an admin dashboard, and a built-in shortcode, displaying your work has never been easier.

 ## Features
 - Custom post type for Projects